NexPlayer/NexPlayer_HTML5_Documentation/gettingstarted.md

      logoPos: [x number(0-100), y number(0-100), WIDTH, HEIGHT], //SET COORDINATES FOR THE LOGO IMAGE.
 X & Y IS A PERCENTAGE RELATED TO THE VIDEO SIZE.
     },
     licenseWithCredentials: boolean, // Optional, indicates whether or not cross-site Access-Control requests should be made using credentials such as cookies, authorization headers or TLS client certificates with DRM.
-    maxFrameDrop: number //The value of this property should be within the range 0 - 1.We have added a new event that is triggered whenever the percentage of frames dropped is higher than the threshold established in the nexplayer.
+    maxFrameDrop: number //The value of this property should be within the range 0 - 1.
+A Frames_Drop_Capping event will be triggered whenever the percentage of frames dropped is higher than this threshold.
 ```